azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### How to consume the Change Feed?

 In this challenge we will use the Azure Function which provides the simplest way to connect to the change feed.
 You can create small reactive Azure Functions that will be automatically triggered on each new event in your Azure Cosmos container's change feed.

 As this is an introduction we will focus on the Azure Function sample.
 If you are interested to read about the other options as the ChangeFeed Processor, you get more details [here](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor).

 ![Azure Function](./images/cosmosdb/functions.png)

-In the following sample we will create an Item in the *Customer Container* triggering a message to the change feed consumer e.g. in this case the Azure Function.
-In this sample the consumer replicates the message or the Item from the change feed to another container called *CustomerView*.
+In the following sample we will create an Item in the _Customer Container_ triggering a message to the change feed consumer e.g. in this case the Azure Function.
+In this sample the consumer replicates the message or the Item from the change feed to another container called `customerView`.

 ![Overview Change Feed](./images/cosmosdb/changefeedvisual.png)

-### Sample: Create a CustomerView collection for query optimized access to Customer data
+### Sample: Create a customerView collection for query optimized access to Customer data

 There are two options either to deploy the Cosmos DB via Portal or via _bicep_ file:

 #### Option 1: Deployment via Portal

 See the description of how to deploy a Cosmos DB via Portal from above or use the existing one.
-Create a collection "customerView" using as partition key '/area'.
+Create a collection `customerView` using as partition key '/area'.

 | Option Name     | Value                                                 |
 | --------------- | ----------------------------------------------------- |